 Understand your risk

-The first step to making a home flood resilient is to understand your level of flood risk.
+The first step to making a home flood, cyclone or storm tide resilient is to understand your level of risk.
 It’s also important to find out what local government planning considerations apply to your property such as building heights.
-Contact your local government to understand your flood risk and what impact this is likely to have on your home.
+Contact your local government to understand your risk and what impact this is likely to have on your home.

 Watch the video case study produced by Suncorp Insurance about how flood strategies incorporated into a family’s home renovations helped to reduce their insurance premium by 40 per cent.